 EXAM AND CLEANING

-Oral health starts with an exam.
+Oral health starts with an exam and cleaning.

-We will provide you with a treatment plan based upon our findings and are happy to discuss alternative options or questions you may have taking into your consideration your individual preferences and needs.
+We will provide you with a treatment plan based upon our findings and are happy to discuss alternative options or questions you may have, taking into consideration your individual preferences and needs.
 After your first visit, we will continue to see you for periodic examinations, usually every 6 months, and limited or emergency examinations as needed when unexpected dental issues arise.

 Here’s what to expect at your initial visit: